Giorgio Gomelsky: The Crawdaddy Club

 He also considered he could exploit his reputation as a jazz writer and film-maker to generate interest in the band and entice the jazz critics to visit the Sunday Richmond sessions.
 He announced that he would make a short promotional film of these "illustrious unknowns".
 The news spread and influential writers – first Norman Jopling, and then Peter Jones – showed up, but no copy resulted.
 Peter Jones did, however, return bringing his friend Andrew Loog Oldham.

 Not having the facilities to film the band live at the club, he took them into the RG Jones Recording Studios in Wimbledon, one of the few independent studios in London at the time.
-Two songs were recorded and extra footage shot.
-As Gomelsky was editing he got a call from Gay, who was writing his article, asking how to name the club.
+Two songs were recorded, and extra footage was shot.
+As Gomelsky was editing, he got a call from Gay, who was writing his article, asking how to name the club.
 Gomelsky, on the spur of the moment, inspired by "Crawdad" – the high point of The Stones' show, with a chorus of "Hey, crawdaddy!" - came up with "The Crawdaddy".

-Somewhat to his surprise and delight, a full page feature duly appeared in The Richmond and Twickenham Times.
+Somewhat to his surprise and delight, on 13 April 1963, a full-page feature duly appeared in The Richmond and Twickenham Times.
 Gomelsky showed the article to acquaintance Patrick Doncaster, the music critic of the Daily Mirror, the largest circulation British daily newspaper.
 Doncaster was persuaded to, in turn, visit the club, and a half-page feature duly appeared in the next day's Mirror.
 The powers that be at Ind Coope Breweries, owners of the Station Hotel, were aghast at the degenerate behaviour displayed in the article and the club was evicted forthwith.

-He had to return to Switzerland, for three weeks, as his father had died.
+He had to return to Switzerland for three weeks, as his father had died.
 His colleague, photographer Hamish Grimes, went to Pendleton, who provided an introduction to Commander Wheeler, director of the Richmond Athletic Association.
 They had grounds, just a block away from the Station Hotel, where the National Jazz Festival was held.
 An arrangement was made for the club to move to a room, almost triple the capacity of the Station Hotel, below the grandstand.